Post Summary: The Best Weekend Getaways From Seattle, Washington And Exactly What To Do There

 Want a little more adventure?
 Consider checking out the nearby Stanley Park where you can ride your bike through its 6-mile park loop to see all parts of this natural wonder!
 Drive just a little farther north to discover Capilano Suspension Bridge Park and Lynn Canyon Bridge for incredible forest views from high above in the trees!

 Go even a little farther and discover places like Buntzen Lake, Grouse Mountain, The Sea to Sky Gondola, or take a hike in Cypress Provincial Park.
+There are several weekend getaway locations from Vancouver to places like Squamish, Campbell River, and Kamloops – and these destinations work perfectly for a Seattle weekend getaway too!

 No matter where your weekend trip from Seattle takes you in Vancouver, you’re sure to come back for more very soon!